rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 - A machine running Rocky Linux
 - A comfort level with modifying configuration files and issuing commands from the command-line
-- Knowledge of how to use a command line editor (We use `vi` here, but feel free to substitute it with your favorite editor.)
+- Knowledge of how to use a command line editor (we use `vi` here, but feel free to substitute it with your favorite editor.)
 - You will need root access and ideally be signed in as the root user in your terminal
 - The EPEL repositories from Fedora
 - The ability to log in as root or run root commands with `sudo`.
 All commands here assume a user with `sudo` rights.
 However, the configuration and build processes run with `sudo -s`.